Avon Buses: Fleet

 The initial Avon Buses livery was a dark blue with cream.
 In 1993 the livery became predominantly cream with blue stripes lined in gold.
 In 1998 the livery evolved again into cream with a blue skirt and black around the windows.
 A new livery was introduced 2016 with the arrival of five short Enviro200 buses.
 This livery was white with a blue skirt with the blue raising to the roof towards the rear, broken with a cream sash.

 There were very few exceptions to the Avon livery although during the 1990s, some coaches operated in a red livery branded 'Avon Executive' and a Leyland National Greenway carried a Merseytravel livery of yellow, white and black as a dedicated bus for a contract between Heswall and West Kirby.

 2017 saw Avon expand operations in the Liverpool area but a driver and vehicle shortage led to many service cancellations and the company at late June 2017 was in a state of crisis with most Merseytravel tendered and commercial services not running.
 However the crisis appeared to have been resolved by the end of June with most scheduled services running, but during July services were regularly cancelled again.
 Late August 2017 saw the company's fortunes improve.

 Closure

 On 5 October 2018, drivers were told that the firm was to cease trading immediately.
 Issues cited for the closure included rising insurance and fuel costs, and Merseytravel's MyTicket, a youth ticket that provided unlimited travel for £2 a day.
 The use of MyTicket led cash-bought tickets on buses to decrease.
 Following the closure, Arriva North West would provide limited services for services 10, 10A and 83A.

-Stagecoach Merseyside began running the 22/X22 beginning on 8 October 2018.
+Stagecoach Merseyside & South Lancashire began running the 22/X22 beginning on 8 October 2018.
 From 5 November 2018 Stagecoach took over the 16/17 and 80/82 and Eazibus were given the contract to run a new route called the 73.